Yanndd1/rewheel/Readme.md

 Resolves Error 22 by removing the BMS serial ID check.
 Tested against 5046 on a Pint.

 #### `convertRedwoodToSequoia`
 Converts the Pint's Redwood riding mode into the XR's Sequoia riding mode.
+Tested against 5046 on a Pint.

 #### `convertSkylineToDelirium`
 Converts the Pint's Skyline riding mode into the XR's Delirium riding mode.
+Tested against 5046 on a Pint.

 #### `convertPintModesToXRModes`
 Converts the Pint's Pacific and Elevated riding modes into the XR's Mission and Elevated riding modes.
+Tested against 5046 on a Pint.

 ## Reading and Writing Firmware